prachi0235-cmd/Minor_project--3-/README.md

 - GitHub

 ---

-## 📸 Sample Output

-Screenshots of some query outputs are available in the **Screenshots** folder.

----

 ## 👩‍💻 About Me

 Hi!
 I'm **Prachi Raghuwanshi**, an aspiring Data Analyst currently learning SQL, Python, Power BI, Excel, and Data Analytics through hands-on projects.